rezacute/kincir/docs/index.md

 ### 🔧 Unified Interface
 A simple, consistent API for publishing and subscribing to messages across different messaging systems.

-### 👥 Multiple Backends
+### 🚀 Multiple Backends
-Support for Kafka, RabbitMQ, MQTT, and in-memory brokers with a single, consistent API.
+Support for Kafka, RabbitMQ, MQTT, and in-memory brokers with the same interface.

-### 📡 Message Routing
+### 🔒 Message Acknowledgments
-Powerful message routing capabilities with customizable handlers for complex event processing.

-### ⚙️ Optional Features
-Customize your build with optional feature flags for logging, Protocol Buffers support, and more.
+Comprehensive acknowledgment support across all backends for reliable message processing.

-### 🔄 Event-Driven Architecture
+### 🎯 Event-Driven Architecture
 Build robust event-driven applications with reliable message passing and processing.

 ### 📊 High Performance